By Inez Nellie Canfield McFee in 1913

 “Caesar had his Brutus, Charles the First his Cromwell and George the Third–” He paused.
 The house was in an uproar.
 The Speaker and many of the members were upon their feet shouting, “Treason!
 Treason!”
 They thought that he was going to threaten the overthrow of George III, who was King of England and of the colonies.
 But young Henry did not flinch.
 He looked the Speaker squarely in the eye, and, with a superb gesture, added in a tone which thrilled all hearers, “May profit by their example.
 If that be treason, make the most of it.”

 Young Jefferson never forgot the scene.
 He listened enthusiastically to the heated debate which followed.
 The “torrents of sublime eloquence” which fell from the lips of Patrick Henry almost took his breath away, and a well-spring of patriotism bubbled into being in his strong young heart.
 He resolved that he, too, would strive to serve his country, and to this end redoubled his studious efforts, sometimes spending fifteen hours a day over his books.
 The result was that he soon became the most accomplished scholar in America.
-He excelled in mathematics and was acquainted with five languages beside his own.
+He excelled in mathematics and was acquainted with five languages besides his own.

 But, first and foremost, Jefferson was a farmer.
 He once said: “No occupation is so delightful to me as the culture of the earth, and no culture comparable to that of the garden.”

 He celebrated the occasion of his coming of age by planting a beautiful avenue of trees near his house, which he had built upon a high hill and given the name of “Monticello,” meaning “little mountain.”
 He delighted in trying new things and imported a large number of trees and shrubs to beautify his grounds, which were marvelous indeed.